Information-Guided Sampling for Low-Rank Matrix Completion: Maximum entropy sampling for matrix completion

-Next, we summarize the insights from Section \ref{sec:des} into an information-theoretic sampling algorithm called \texttt{MaxEnt} (see Algorithm \ref{alg:maxent}).
-For initial sampling, recall that a balanced design on $\bm{X}$ -- one entry from each row and column -- is desired.
-Assuming $m_1 \geq m_2$, we guarantee this balance property in \texttt{MaxEnt} by (a) generating $\lfloor m_1/m_2 \rfloor$ random Latin squares of size $m_2 \times m_2$ (see \cite{JM1996}), (b) vertically stacking these squares to form an $(m_2 \lfloor m_1/m_2 \rfloor) \times m_2$ rectangle, and (c) sampling the entries labeled `1' from this rectangle.
-By randomly allocating one sample in the remaining $m_1 - \lfloor m_1/m_2 \rfloor m_2$ rows of $\bm{X}$, this ensures at least one observation in each row and column for the initial $N_{ini}$ samples.
+We now combine these insights into an information-theoretic sampling algorithm \texttt{MaxEnt} for low-rank matrix completion.
+Assume $m_1 \geq m_2$.
+For \textit{initial} sampling, one way to guarantee a balanced design is to (a) generate $\lfloor m_1/m_2 \rfloor$ random Latin squares \cite{JM1996} of size $m_2 \times m_2$, (b) vertically stacking these squares to form an $(m_2 \lfloor m_1/m_2 \rfloor) \times m_2$ rectangle, and (c) sampling the entries labeled `$a$' from this rectangle.
+Using these initial samples, the projection matrices $\mathcal{P}_{\mathcal{U}}$ and $\mathcal{P}_{\mathcal{V}}$ can then be estimated via the posterior sampling algorithm \texttt{BayeSMG} in \citet{yuchi2021bayesian} (this is discussed in detail in Appendix \ref{sec:post}).
+From this, we sample the unobserved entry yielding the greatest expected posterior information gain from \eqref{eq:maxentseq}.
+These steps are repeated until a desired error is achieved.
+Algorithm \ref{alg:maxent} summarizes this procedure.